sdiazben/CC_Research_Project/README.md

 <p align="justify"> Each of its data centers distributed around the world contains many racks which containing servers and each of this implements this Hypervisor technology to run multiple virtual machines.
 A network switch provides connectivity between the servers.  create it within the servers.
 After this the user can access it and all its functions.
 Each server within the rack runs a special piece of software called the Fabric Controller, which, at the same time, is connected to another software called the Orchestrator which manages every activity in Azure included, but not limited, to user requests.
 These request are created by using the web API, which is more popularly accedes through the Azure Portal (there are other ways to access it).
 The request is packaged and sent to the Fabric Controller. </p>

-On a higher level, the architecture depends on the clients needs.
-Azure has made available  <a href="https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/architectures">reference architectures</a>  to guide users.
+<p align="justify"> On a higher level, the architecture depends on the clients needs.
+Azure has made available  <a href="https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/architectures">reference architectures</a>  to guide users. </p>